-Through the Seeds Program we’re aiming to support our local community members in reclaiming their identity; learning and reflecting on what it means to have reciprocity in our families, communities and in our leadership; and developing our relationship to Mother Earth.
-It will be a free way for participants to dig deeper into what our Memory Program is really about – it’s our way of watering the seeds of memory and reciprocity that is already inside us.
+The purpose of the Seeds Program is to support local community members in reclaiming their identity; learning and reflecting on what it means to have reciprocity in our families, communities and in our leadership; and developing our relationship to Mother Earth.
+We built community with the first cohort of Seeders last fall, and we’re excited to welcome our second cohort this spring.

 With this training we hope to accomplish the following outcomes:

 - To learn the ways of Ayni (Reciprocity), Minka (Collective Work), and Ayllu (Community).

 - To grow our relationship with Mother Earth in Boston.